 General Adult Psychiatrist

-"Coming from a part of London home to many ethnic diasporas, I have always been curious about the way the my community and the general public react to mental illness.
+"Coming from a part of London, home to many ethnic diasporas I have always been curious about the way my community and the general public react to mental illness.
 As a psychiatrist, I feel it is important to be an ambassador for mental health.
 As a clinician, I have seen first-hand how harmful stigmas can be.
 What better time to begin educating the public about mental health than in childhood."